 There will be alternates selected for each admission class to serve on standby for admission until the week prior to the first day of class.
 If not admitted, these alternates will be first admissions into the next class.

 The Health Sciences Department will contact applicants regarding acceptance/admission.

-*Admission to the program is dependent on clearance of background check and drug screen.
+Note that admission to the program is dependent on clearance of a criminal check and drug screen.